BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

 MMOItems is now integrated into the item system.

-Instead of using mmo specific pickup objectives or item conditions and events it now uses the standard implementations.
+Instead of using mmo specific pickup objectives or item conditions and events (now called actions) it now uses the standard implementations.
 The following obsolete implementations were removed:

 - `mmoitem` condition
 - `mmohand` condition
-- `mmoitemgive` event
+- `mmoitemgive` event (now called actions)
-- `mmoitemtake` event
+- `mmoitemtake` event (now called actions)
 - `mmoitemcraft` objective

 <div class="grid" markdown>